compsci-suny-newpaltz/TR-TA-CompSci-Handbook/1 General Info/Code of Conduct.md

 ---
 ## Communication

-- Respond to emails from students or faculty within 24–48 hours, unless instructed otherwise and on during weekends and holidays.
+- Respond to emails from students or faculty within 24–48 hours, unless instructed otherwise and during weekends and holidays.
 - DO NOT feel obligated to respond to emails outside of typical business hours (M - F 9 AM - 5 PM).
 If a student is particularly needy or demanding, reach out to the instructor for support.
 - Keep the instructor informed about any concerns or incidents.
 - Ask for help or clarification when needed.
 Communication is key!